-Rob Manfred says Diamondbacks' Chase Field 'needs work'
+Baseball chief says Diamondbacks' Chase Field 'needs work'

 ''We take very seriously the obligation to have a major league-quality facility in each and every market,'' the commissioner said.

-Manfred said ''it's absolutely clear from the material that's been made available to me there are serious maintenance needs that need to be met with respect to the stadium and unfortunately they've not been able to reach a consensual agreement as to how that is going to happen.''
+''It's absolutely clear from the material that's been made available to me there are serious maintenance needs that need to be met with respect to the stadium.''

 Chase Field is 19 years old and the Diamondbacks' lease requires the team to play there until 2028.